FedFACT: A Provable Framework for Controllable Group-Fairness Calibration in Federated Learning: Methodology

 \subsection{Discussion}

 \textbf{In- versus post-processing.} In- and post-processing interventions play complementary roles: the former removes bias in representations during training (incurring higher computational cost), and the latter adjusts fairness on model outputs with low overhead, unable to debias learned representations.
-Their joint deployment supports adaptable fairness calibration in resource-limited, heterogeneous FL.
+Both of them support adaptable fairness calibration in resource-limited, heterogeneous FL.
+Note that combining the in-processing and post-processing methods is theoretically unjustifiable, as the in-processing classifier is not designed to approximate the Bayes score function.

 \textbf{Efficiency \& Privacy.} Each iteration of our in- and post-processing methods requires only a single client-server interaction and is supported by convergence guarantees that demonstrate our algorithms’ efficiency.
 This will be empirically validated in our experiments; \M~is also privacy-friendly.
 In-processing requires sharing $\lambda$ alongside the unified model $\theta$, while post-processing involves sharing only $\lambda$.
 These exchanges conform to standard FL~\cite{fedavg} and preserve data confidentiality.
 Furthermore, differential privacy~\cite{differential-privacy-textbook-dwork2014algorithmic,differential-privacy-fed-survay-el2022differential} or encryption schemes~\cite{SecAgg-10.1145/3133956.3133982} can be applied to further reinforce privacy.